Gareth-McGirr/motorcycle-rental-management/README.md

 This can be seen on all the menu screenshots above.

+**Error Handling**

+Error handling was implemented throughout the application with the use of try/except statements to handle exceptions raised for things like, None type values, Database connection errors, Value errors.

 ### Features Left to Implement

 As a future enhancement, I would like to add some basic functionality to calculate pricing and keep track of sales.
 I would also like to implement reporting to the application that will allow users to view sales records.